Mystic-Slice/responsible-prompting-api/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Responsible prompting API
-Responsible Prompting is an LLM-agnostic lightweight prompt recommender system that aims at dynamically supporting users in crafting prompts that embed social values and avoid harmful prompts.
+Responsible Prompting is an [AI Alliance affiliated project](https://thealliance.ai/affiliated-projects/responsible-prompting) providing an LLM-agnostic lightweight prompt recommender that dynamically supports users in crafting prompts that embed social values and avoid harmful prompts.

-This API is composed of a `Flask server` that hosts the `recommend`, `recommend_local`, `get_thresholds` routes, the `swagger` files and a responsible prompting `demo`.
+This Responsible Prompting API is composed of a `Flask server` that hosts the `recommend`, `recommend_local`, `get_thresholds` routes, the `swagger` files and a responsible prompting `demo`.
 You can run the server locally to execute requests and obtain responsible prompting recommendations according to `swagger` description.

 1. [Getting started](#getting-started)